Ask AI

 Function: Find user by userId

-• User ID (STRING, Required): The unique identifier for the user you wish to find.
-For example, "[email protected]" or "USR_001".
+• User ID (STRING): This is the unique identifier for the user you want to find.
+You must provide this ID.

-Here are some practical ways you can use the "Find user by userId" action:
+Here are some practical ways you can use the "Find user by userId" function:

 1. Displaying a User's Profile on a Dashboard